Orbitale/ImageMagickPHP/README.md

 * [montage](https://imagemagick.org/script/montage.php)
 * [stream](https://imagemagick.org/script/stream.php)

-These correspond to the "legacy binaries", and you can use them when
+These correspond to the "legacy binaries", and you can use them if you are familiar or comfortable with them.

+As of ImageMagick 7, these are not mandatory, but this package is compatible with them.

 ### Basic image type converter with ImageMagick's basic logo